taylorbrooks6/CS300-ProjectTwo/README.md

 ---

 ## Sample Program Execution
-Welcome to the course planner.
+Welcome to the course planner.//
-Load Data Structure.
+Load Data Structure.//
-Print Course List.
+Print Course List.//
-Print Course.
+Print Course.//
-Exit
+Exit//
 What would you like to do?
-1
+1//
+//

-Enter a file name to load: CS 300 ABCU_Advising_Program_Input.csv Loaded 8 course(s).
+Enter a file name to load: CS 300 ABCU_Advising_Program_Input.csv// Loaded 8 course(s).//
+//

-Load Data Structure.
+Load Data Structure.//
-Print Course List.
+Print Course List.//
-Print Course.
+Print Course.//
-Exit
+Exit//
 What would you like to do?
-2
+2//
+//

-Here is a sample schedule:
+Here is a sample schedule://
-CSCI100, Introduction to Computer Science
+CSCI100, Introduction to Computer Science//
-CSCI101, Introduction to Programming in C++
+CSCI101, Introduction to Programming in C++//
-CSCI200, Data Structures
+CSCI200, Data Structures//
-CSCI300, Introduction to Algorithms
+CSCI300, Introduction to Algorithms//
-CSCI301, Advanced Programming in C++
+CSCI301, Advanced Programming in C++//
-CSCI350, Operating Systems
+CSCI350, Operating Systems//
-CSCI400, Large Software Development
+CSCI400, Large Software Development//
-MATH201, Discrete Mathematics
+MATH201, Discrete Mathematics//
+//

-Load Data Structure.
+Load Data Structure.//
-Print Course List.
+Print Course List.//
-Print Course.
+Print Course.//
-Exit
+Exit//
 What would you like to do?
-3
+3//
+//

-What course do you want to know about? csci400 CSCI400, Large Software Development
+What course do you want to know about? csci400// CSCI400, Large Software Development//
-Prerequisites: CSCI301 (Advanced Programming in C++), CSCI350 (Operating Systems)
+Prerequisites: CSCI301 (Advanced Programming in C++), CSCI350 (Operating Systems)//
+//

-Load Data Structure.
+Load Data Structure.//
-Print Course List.
+Print Course List.//
-Print Course.
+Print Course.//
-Exit
+Exit//
 What would you like to do?
-9
+9//
+//

-Thank you for using the course planner!
+Thank you for using the course planner!//

 ## Data Structure Design
 The project uses a **Binary Search Tree (BST)** to store courses by their course ID.